The Story of the Prince and His Horse: Summary

 The king's disappointment makes him ill, and only the milk of a she-bear brought in the skin of a she-bear can cure him.
 He orders his six sons-in-law to search for the she-bear's milk.
 The king sends his sons-in-law to get the cure for him and gives Clever Mohammed a lame horse to join in the quest.
 While his brothers-in-law depart ahead of him, Clever Mohammed summons his loyal horse and asks for a tent and a pen filled with bears.
 His brothers-in-law arrive and ask Clever Mohammed - which they do not recognize - for some of the bears' milk.
 Clever Mohammed agrees to give some to them, in exchange for him branding their backs with his ring and a circle.
 The brothers-in-law agree to it and are give old bear's milk to give to the king, while Clever Mohammed keeps the real cure to himself.
 The six sons-in-law's remedy is useless, while Clever Mohammed gives his father-in-law the correct one, much to the latter's annoyance.

 Later, war breaks out, and the king has to fight for the kingdom.
 Clever Mohammed is given another lame mule to join with his father-in-law's troops, but dismisses his mount and summons his magic horse to ride into battle.
 Clever Mohammed vanquishes the king's enemies for the first day, to the king's surprise, then goes back home to rest.
-The second day, he ridws his own horse again and defeats another part of the enemy army, and is given a ring by the king.
+The second day, he rides his own horse again and defeats another part of the enemy army, and is given a ring by the king.
 On the third day, Claver Mohammed finally defeats the entire enemy army, but is injured in the arm.
 The king bandages Mohammed's injury with his handkerchief, and he departs.

 After the war, the king complains that his six sons-in-law did nothing to defend the kingdom, and his youngest daughter suggests he finds his ring and his handkerchief.
 The king then pays a visit to Clever Mohammed and sees the ring and the handkerchief on him, and realizes the truth.
 Clever Mohammed wakes up and explains to his father-in-law that he is a prince, exiled from home, and says he was after his own father's six slaves, branded on their backs with his father's sigil.
 The king warms up to him and celebrates a proper wedding for his youngest daughter.
 At the end of the tale, Clever Mohammed returns to his homeland and, succeeding his now deceased father, orders the execution of his stepmother and her Jew lover.